• Skip to primary navigation

 • 1 lime, optional for topping

-• Queso Fresco, optional for topping (can substitute parmesan cheese if necessary)
+• Crumbled Queso Fresco cheese, optional for topping

 Instructions

-• In a medium-large pot, heat 3 tbsp vegetable oil to a medium high heat.
-Then add 2 ½ cups uncooked pasta.
+• In a medium-large pot, heat the oil to a medium high heat.

-• Stir the pasta until it toasts and turns brown, making sure to not let it burn.
+• Add the uncooked pasta.
+Stir the pasta until it toasts and turns brown, making sure to not let it burn.

-• Once the pasta is toasted, add 4 ½ cups water, ½ cup tomato sauce, and 2 ½ tbsp chicken bouillon powder.
+• Once the pasta is toasted, add the water, tomato sauce, and chicken bouillon powder.
 Stir to combine.

-• Cover the pasta and bring the water to a boil.
-Then boil the pasta for about 10-12 minutes or until it is cooked all the way through.
+• Bring the water to a boil, then boil the pasta for about 7-8 minutes or until the noodles are cooked all the way through.

-• Spoon the soup into a bowl, squeeze some fresh lime juice (optional) over the top, and enjoy!
+• Spoon the soup into a bowl, squeeze some fresh lime juice over the top, add some crumbled queso fresco, and enjoy!

 Notes